codeChutney/codeChutney.github.io/_posts/2020-07-29-tech-resume-tips.md

 3. DRY - Don't repeat yourself.
 Try not to repeat words either.
 4. Run it through [Grammarly](https://www.grammarly.com/).
 5. Run it through a [scanner](https://resumeworded.com/resume-scanner), so that you can beat an ATS(applicant tracking systems).
+6. Add page numbers.
+7. Make sure To have your name on every page.
-6. Include a Skills list so that you beat whatever keyword scanner the company might be using.
+8. Include a Skills list so that you beat whatever keyword scanner the company might be using.
 Example:

 ```
 Here is an example of what a skills list should look like: